fuchen1991/epmc-petl/README.md

 ## Building and running

 For building, running and other information about ePMC, please visit https://github.com/ISCAS-PMC/ePMC.
-Note that the easiest way is to run command line './build.sh petl' and use 'epmc-petl.jar'.
+The easiest way is to firstly build the project by command line './build.sh petl' and then use 'epmc-petl.jar'.

-To perform PETL model checking, please set the following options:
+There are two algorithms for PETL model checking, to run the algorithm which reduces the problem to MINLP, you need to set the following options:
 ```
---property-solver propositional-explicit,operator-explicit,pctl-explicit-next,petl-explicit-knowledge,pctl-explicit-until-uniform
+--property-solver propositional-explicit,operator-explicit,pctl-explicit-next,petl-explicit-knowledge,petl-until-minlp
 --prism-flatten false
 --model-input-type mas
 --property-input-type petl